skip to main |

 "A vivid and angry novel that exposes the corruption and decadence," blah blah blah.
 Whatever Signet needed to do to create the impression that this really isn't a dirty book.
 Those GI's in the upper right corner aren't fooled for a minute.

 A suspense thriller.
 Why of course.
 This is a fine illustration.
 Well-executed, composed, good use of chiarascuro.
 Also, she's pretty much naked, the dress being mostly a suggestion for the sake of decorum.
-Okay, it appears we're edging into areas of questionable taste, according to the synopsis.
-Also, why is the young man named after a sandwich?

 After so many tawdry scenarios delineated on the covers of aging drugstore softcore, it's a pleasure to visit the clean, crisp, white-cotton world of the Studio Nurse, which I'm sure is completely realistic in its depiction of the exciting milieu inside a bustling Hollywood studio.